Neozapatismo: Origins and basic tenets

-Neozapatismo is generally held to be based on anarchism, Mayan tradition, Marxism, the thoughts of Emiliano Zapata, and the thoughts of Zapatistas' spokesperson, Subcomandante Marcos (who since 2014 has used the pseudonym of Subcomandante Galeano).
+Observers have described the EZLN as having Libertarian socialist and Marxist influences.
+It is also influenced by the thought of Emiliano Zapata and Zapatista spokesperson Subcomandante Marcos (who since 2014 has used the pseudonym of Subcomandante Galeano).

-The first nucleus of guerilla fighters arrived in the Lacandona jungle to form the EZLN in 1983.
+The first nucleus of guerilla fighters arrived in the Lacandona Jungle to form the EZLN in 1983.
 These were politicised mestizo and Indigenous people with a revolutionary Marxist ideology; many of them had a history with the National Liberation Forces (FLN).
-Interactions between this group and the Indigenous communities native to the Lacandona jungle led to transformations in the political-military strategy originally proposed by the EZLN.
-This integration of radical Marxism with the Mayan cosmology and history of resistance crystallised as Neozapatismo during the uprising of 1994.
-Notable transformations in the EZLN's revolutionary Marxist ideology included reformed ideas about leadership and power.
+Interactions between this group and the Indigenous communities native to the Lacandona Jungle led to transformations in the political-military strategy originally proposed by the EZLN.
+This integration of socialism with the Mayan cosmology and history of resistance crystallised as Neozapatismo during the uprising of 1994.
+Notable transformations in the EZLN's revolutionary Marxist ideology included reformed ideas about leadership and power, rejecting vanguardism in favor of radical democracy.